NELF Fact Sheet

 The purpose of the certification program is to identify those lawyers who have the enhanced knowledge, skills, experience, and proficiency to be properly identified to the public as certified elder law attorneys

-Exams are administered twice a year, in the Spring & Fall.
+The exams are administered twice a year, in the Spring & Fall.